emqx/emqx-sn/README.md

 sleeping device
 -----------

 PINGREQ must have a ClientId which is identical to the one in CONNECT message.
-Without ClientId, emq-sn will ignore such PINGREQ.
+Without ClientId, emqx-sn will ignore such PINGREQ.

 pre-defined topics
 -----------

 The mapping of a pre-defined topic id and topic name should be known inadvance by both client's application and gateway.
-We define this mapping info in emq_sn.conf file, and which shall be kept equivalent in all client's side.
+We define this mapping info in emqx_sn.conf file, and which shall be kept equivalent in all client's side.